-Some decisions have more significant long term outcomes than others.
+Some decisions have more significant long-term outcomes than others.

 Recently, I thought about the many decisions I’ve led since becoming the Lead Pastor of Harvest Christian Center.
-It’s only been a little over two years, but an abundance of decisions have been made.

 Decisions are a part of every church leader’s daily routine.
 But some are more important than others.
 And I’ll admit that even they don’t have to be made.
 I mean, if you don’t want to grow a healthy church that focuses on evangelism, discipleship, and worship, you can settle for indifference.